 The durations of the encoding and retrieval sessions were 9.1 and 14.8 min, respectively.
 There was 10 min pause between the sessions during which subjects maintained their position in the scanner.
 In both sessions, 1/3 of the stimuli were null events in which merely the baseline picture was shown.
 This effectively resulted in variable stimulus-onset asynchronies and allowed a comparison of the blood oxygen level dependent (BOLD) signal of the event types of interest with a no-stimulus baseline.

 Accuracy and reaction times of old versus new item judgments and correct versus incorrect spatial judgments were analysed.
-Additionally a signal detection analysis was applied to investigate treatment specific differences in old versus new judgments (for details see Kukolja et al., 2009).
+Additionally, a signal detection analysis was applied to investigate treatment specific differences in old versus new judgments (for details see Kukolja et al., 2009).
 In the encoding phase items were divided in (1) items with correct spatial association in retrieval phase (CorSCE) and (2) items with false spatial association in the retrieval phase (FalSCE).
 Accordingly, in the retrieval phase, items were categorized as old items with correct (CorSCR) or false spatial judgment (FalSCR) or new items (New).

 ANALYSIS??

-Procedural Motor Learning Task

-All subjects performed a 10-min sequence learning task in a blocked periodic AB design; this was a modified version of the task used in our previous pharmacological study (Kumari et al., 1997).
-The task consisted of two 30-s alternating conditions: blocks of random trials (RAN, control condition) and blocks of pattern trials (PAT, experimental condition).
-In total, there were four different sequences randomly interspersed in the experimental condition.
-The same sequence maximally occurred once in a row, then another one of the three sequences started.
-A sequence consisted of five trials with the following consecutive target movements: horizontal, vertical, diagonal, horizontal, random.
-Subjects were not told of the existence of specific rules governing the target movements during the pattern blocks, and the beginning of random and pattern blocks was not marked in any way.
-Subjects were asked to follow each target movement with their right hand as fast as possible using an MR compatible key pad with four keys, each key corresponding to one of the four quadrants.
-The movement of the target was initiated by the subjects’ touching the target key.
-Reaction times were recorded on-line.

-Reaction time data were analysed by a three-way substance group (placebo, methylphenidate, nicotine), trial type (random, block) and block number (1-10 for random and pattern blocks) analysis of variance.

 Neuroimaging Data and Analysis

 Image Acquisition